The Shoshone-Bannock People

 John Jeffrey began promoting a spur trail which followed Shoshone migration routes in 1852.
 He wanted to generate business for his Snake River ferry at the mouth of the Blackfoot River.
 This cutoff received some use from 1852-1854, but not until 1862 did a large percentage of Oregon Trail traffic choose the route.

 The Northern Shoshone and Bannock tribes were growing resistant to emigrants intrusion into their homeland.
-In August of that year, Shoshone Indians ambushed a wagon train at Massacre Rock, killing 10 people.
-The increasing Indian hostility along the main trail resulted in demand for an alternate route safe from Indian attack.
+In August of that year, a group of Shoshone ambushed a wagon train at Massacre Rock, killing 10 people.
+Increasing hostility along the main trail resulted in demand for an alternate route safe from attack.

 An emigrant party asked a guide named Tim Goodale to lead them west from Fort Hall on the cutoff pioneered by Jeffrey.
 They hoped the alternate trail would be safer and enable them to reach the Salmon River gold fields more directly.